Linear structure on a finite Hecke category in type A: Introduction.

 The homomorphism in question may be most readily seen on the level of the corresponding braid groups.
 If we interpret the braid group $B_n$ on $n$ strands as the fundamental group of the configuration space $\textrm{Conf}_n(\mathbb{C})$ of $n$ points in the complex plane $\mathbb{C}$ based at a configuration avoiding $0$, and the affine braid group ${B}_n^{\textrm{aff}}$ as the fundamental group of the configuration space $\textrm{Conf}_n(\mathbb{C}^*)$ of $n$ points in the punctured complex plane $\mathbb{C}^*$ based at the same configuration, then the inclusion $\mathbb{C}^* \to \mathbb{C}$ gives a homomorpism

 This descends to a homomorphism

 between the corresponding extended affine Hecke algebra ${H}^{\textrm{aff}}_n$ of the reductive group $\bfGL_n$ and the finite Hecke algebra $H_n$.
-Recall, that ${H}^{\textrm{aff}}_n$ contains $H_n$ as a subalgebra.
+Recall that ${H}^{\textrm{aff}}_n$ contains $H_n$ as a subalgebra.
 It also contains a commutative subalgebra, defined by Bernstein, which is identified with the group algebra of the (co-)weight lattice of $\bfGL_n$.
 Let $\theta_1, \dots, \theta_n$ be the generators of this subalgebra corresponding to the basis elements $\bfe_1, \dots, \bfe_n$.
-The homomorphism $\varpi_{\textrm{alg}}$ is defined uniquely by the following two properties: $\varpi_{\textrm{alg}}(x) = x$ for $x \in H_n$; $\varpi_{\textrm{alg}}(\theta_1) = 1.$ The images of the elements $\theta_k$ in the finite Hecke algebra are known as multiplicative Jucys-Murphy elements therein, and play an important role in the representation theory of $H_n$, analogous to the role of classical Jucys-Murphy elements for symmetric groups, see \cite{isaevRepresentationsHeckeAlgebras2005}, \cite{okounkovNewApproachRepresentation1996}.
+The homomorphism $\varpi_{\textrm{alg}}$ is defined uniquely by the following two properties: $\varpi_{\textrm{alg}}(x) = x$ for $x \in H_n$, and $\varpi_{\textrm{alg}}(\theta_1) = 1.$ The images of the elements $\theta_k$ in the finite Hecke algebra are known as multiplicative Jucys--Murphy elements therein, and play an important role in the representation theory of $H_n$, analogous to the role of classical Jucys--Murphy elements for symmetric groups -- see \cite{isaevRepresentationsHeckeAlgebras2005}, \cite{okounkovNewApproachRepresentation1996}.

-$\Rep(\bfT)$-action employed in the Tannakian formalism of \cite{bezrukavnikovTwoGeometricRealizations2016} described above categorifies the action of the commutative subalgebra generated by $\theta_i^{\pm 1}$.
-The action of $V \in \Rep(\bfG)$ categorifies the action of the central element in $H^{\textrm{aff}}_n$ corresponding to $V$, see \cite{lusztigSingularitiesCharacterFormulas1983}, \cite{gaitsgoryConstructionCentralElements2001}.
+The $\Rep(\bfT)$-action employed in the Tannakian formalism of \cite{bezrukavnikovTwoGeometricRealizations2016} described above corresponds to the action of the commutative subalgebra generated by $\theta_i^{\pm 1}$.
+The action of $V \in \Rep(\bfG)$ corresponds to the action of the central element in $H^{\textrm{aff}}_n$ corresponding to $V$ -- see \cite{lusztigSingularitiesCharacterFormulas1983}, \cite{gaitsgoryConstructionCentralElements2001}.
 This element can be expressed as a symmetric Laurent polynomial in $\theta_i$, according to the character of $V$, which is expressed on the categorical level as the compatibility condition on $\Rep(\bfT)$- and $\Rep(\bfG)$- actions mentioned above.

+\begin{remark} To speak of a categorification of the homomorphism $\varpi_{alg}$ in the setting of geometric Hecke categories, one needs to consider ``mixed'' versions of these categories.
+We do not treat the ``mixed'' ca\-tegorification in the present article.
+We expect, however, that methods of \cite{ho2022revisiting} can be used to obtain ``mixed'' versions of our results. \end{remark}